toutouzi/learngit/readme.txt

-git is a good control 我改了这 sytem denghaowen is还有这 handsome
+git is a distribute good control sytem denghaowen is free software handsome